xinyu-dev/interactive-datatable/readme.md

 # Features:

 1. Fetches data from JSON file (The example JSON file provided as `webinar_v2.JSON`.
-You can also convert csv file (example: `webinar_v2.csv` from many online tools).
+It is easy to convert csv file (example: `webinar_v2.csv`) to JSON using many online tools.

 2. One search box for all data fields in the table, including fields shown in the dropdown menu